 NOTE: Care must be used not to bond the bearing, next to each OPC hub, to the cross shaft which could cause binding of the OPC levers and erratic operation.

-- 5.1.21 An anti-seize compound is used between the cutter housing spindles and the sheaves. - 5.1.22 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.
+5.1.21 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.

 5.2 ADJUSTMENTS